 - beaten egg

 - breadcrumbs.
-I like to use panko breadcrumbs which are larger and lighter than normal breadcrumbs and make a really crispy coating.
-You could also make your own breadcrumbs by grating day-old bread and toasting it in the oven.
-Alternatively you could buy a packet of breadcrumbs in the supermarket.
+I like to use panko breadcrumbs which are larger and lighter than normal breadcrumbs and make an ultra-crispy coating.
+You could also make breadcrumbs by grating day-old bread and toasting it in the oven.
+Alternatively, you could buy a packet of breadcrumbs in the supermarket.

 - mozzarella cubes (optional).
-If you want to add mozzarella into the arancini you will need mozzarella cheese, cut into 1cm (approximately half an inch) cubes.
+If you want to add mozzarella to the arancini you will need mozzarella cheese, cut into 1cm (approximately half an inch) cubes.

 To make the rice balls: